Joe Cronin: As a player-manager and manager

 Cronin was named player-manager of the Senators in 1933, a post he would hold for two years.
 In his first year, he led the Senators to what would be their last pennant in Washington.

-While Cronin was on his honeymoon with Mildred in his hometown of San Francisco, he received a message from Griffith–the Boston Red Sox had offered the Senators their starting shortstop, Lyn Lary, in return for Cronin and $250,000.
+While Cronin was on his honeymoon with Mildred in his hometown of San Francisco, he received a telegram from Griffith informing him that the Boston Red Sox had offered the Senators their starting shortstop, Lyn Lary, in return for Cronin and $250,000.
 Red Sox owner Tom Yawkey also offered Cronin a five-year contract as player-manager.
 Well aware of the Senators' perennial financial problems (Griffith had no income apart from the Senators), Cronin accepted the trade.
-Cronin remained as player-manager of the Red Sox until 1945, then remained solely as manager until 1947.
+Cronin remained as player-manager of the Red Sox until 1945, then continued solely as manager until 1947.

-As early as 1938, it was apparent Cronin was nearing the end of his playing career.
-Red Sox farm director Billy Evans thought he had found Cronin's successor in Pee Wee Reese, the star shortstop for the Louisville Colonels of the Triple-A American Association.
-He was so impressed by Reese that he was able to talk Yawkey into buying the Colonels and making them the Red Sox' top farm club.
+As early as 1938, it was apparent to the Red Sox that Cronin's playing career was nearly over.
+Red Sox farm system director Billy Evans thought he had found Cronin's successor in Pee Wee Reese, the star shortstop for the Louisville Colonels of the Triple-A American Association.
+He was so impressed by Reese that he was able to convince Yawkey to buy the Colonels and make them the Red Sox' top farm club.
 However, when Yawkey and Evans asked Cronin to scout Reese, Cronin realized he was scouting his potential replacement.
 Believing he still had enough left to be a regular player, Cronin deliberately downplayed Reese's talent and suggested the Red Sox trade him.
-Reese was eventually traded to the Brooklyn Dodgers, where he went on to a Hall of Fame career.
+Reese was eventually traded to the Brooklyn Dodgers, where he had a Hall of Fame career.
 As it turned out, Evans and Yawkey's concerns about Cronin were valid.
 His last year as a full-time player was 1941; after that season he never played more than 76 games per season.

-Even when World War II saw dozens of young players either enlist or be drafted, Cronin limited his playing appearances to cameo roles as a utility infielder and pinch-hitter.
-On June 17, 1943, Cronin sent himself in to pinch hit in both games of a doubleheader and hit a home run each time.
+Even when World War II saw many young players either enlist or drafted in the armed services, Cronin limited his playing appearances to cameo roles as a utility infielder and pinch-hitter.
+On June 17, 1943, Cronin sent himself to pinch hit in both games of a doubleheader and hit a home run each time.

 In April 1945, he broke his leg in a game against the Yankees.
-He sat out the remainder of the season, and retired as a player at the end of the year.
+He sat out the remainder of the season and retired as a player at the end of the year.

 Over his career, Cronin batted .300 or higher eight times, as well as driving in 100 runs or more eight times.
-He finished with a .301 average, 170 home runs, and 1,424 RBIs.
+He retired with a career .301 average, with 2,285 hits, 515 doubles, 118 triples, 170 home runs, and 1,424 RBIs.

 As a manager, he compiled a 1,236–1,055 record and won two American League pennants (in 1933 and 1946).
 His 1933 Senators lost the 1933 World Series to the New York Giants, and his 1946 Red Sox–the franchise's first pennant winner in 28 years–lost the 1946 World Series to the St. Louis Cardinals.